 Be a part of the conversation

 Pairing Stanford’s wide array of departments, institutions and people with its location in the heart of Silicon Valley provides a variety of enlightening events to attend.
-A highlight of the Autumn Quarter will be a conversation with Pulitzer Prize-winning journalist Bob Woodward on Thursday, November 8th.
+A highlight of the 2018-19 academic year was a conversation with Pulitzer Prize-winning journalist Bob Woodward.